© Crown copyright 2016

 - C1201 Guarantee for Payment of Sums Due to the Commissioners of HMRC

 - C1202 Duty Deferment - instruction to your bank or building society to pay by Direct Debit

-- C1207N Standing authority for agent/freight forwarder to request deferment of duty payment against Importer’s DAN (see paragraph 8.2).
+- C1207N Standing authority for agent or freight forwarder to request deferment of duty payment against importer’s DAN (see paragraph 8.2).

 All forms are obtainable from our website.